 2. Get references

-Having good references can give your employment opportunities a real shot in the arm, so it’s worth taking the time out to make sure they’re up to scratch.
+Having good references can give your employment opportunities a real boost, so it’s worth taking the time to make sure they’re up to scratch.

-You can get written references from people for whom you have already worked as a babysitter or other type of carer.
+Get written references from people for whom you have already worked as a babysitter or other type of carer.
 If you don’t have written references, you can get character references from a teacher, your bank manager or another professional who knows you well.
-Also ensure that you tailor your CV so that it highlights your experience of working with children.
+Also, ensure that you tailor your CV so that it highlights your experience of working with children.

 3. Advertise your services

-If you want to get off the ground, putting ads in local newsagents’ shops and local papers advertising your services is a good start.
-You may have more success online though and there are also plenty of websites like Top Notch Nannies, Sitters, Findababysitter and Safehands Babysitters where you can register and advertise for free.
+If you want to get off the ground, putting ads in local shops and local papers advertising your services is a good start.
+You may have more success online though, and there are also plenty of websites like Top Notch Nannies, Sitters and FindABabysitter where you can register and advertise for free.

-Moneymagpie spoke to Richard Conway (founder of Childcare.co.uk, one of the UK’s biggest babysitter job websites) for his view on what attributes his clients are looking for in a babysitter.
+Money Magpie spoke to Richard Conway (founder of Childcare.co.uk, one of the UK’s biggest babysitter job websites) for his views about which attributes his clients are looking for in a babysitter.
 He said that the two big things that parents look for when considering a babysitter are “experience and qualifications.”

 Conway says that those who have the most success finding babysitter work on Childcare.co.uk are either those who work in the healthcare profession or are teachers.
 Any other job working with children is likely to be a plus as well.

-- The amount you can charge for your babysitting services can vary wildy, largely depending on experience and geographical area.
+- The amount you can charge for your babysitting services can vary wildly, largely depending on experience and geographical area.

-- You should ask for more on bank holidays or other special times like New Year’s Eve.
+- Look for higher rates on public holidays or other special times like New Year’s Eve.
 Don’t hesitate to negotiate.

-- The highest rates tend to be negotiated through agencies, which also provide back-up support if anything goes wrong.
+- Agencies tend to set the highest rates to help you make money as a babysitter, which also provide back-up support if anything goes wrong.